-However, living in the Golden State comes at a cost – a whopping 13.3% of your income if you earn over $1,000,000.
+However, living in the Golden State comes at a cost of a whopping 13.3% of your income if you earn over $1,000,000.

-I’ve personally had a few run-ins with the Franchise Tax Board.
-Despite paying my taxes on time and in full, I’ve been double-charged by them, and I had to spend weeks fighting to prove that I did indeed pay my taxes.
+Our founder, Andrew Henderson, personally had a few run-ins with the Franchise Tax Board.
+Despite paying his taxes on time and in full, he has been double-charged by them and had to spend weeks fighting to prove that he did indeed pay my taxes.